 Figure 1.
 Average crossing duration and percent of normal crossing volume of trucks across Canadian and U.S. border.

-Although many fleets are still working to deliver essential goods and keep segments of the economy running, overall truck volume at the border has started to decrease slightly.
+Although many fleets are still working to deliver essential goods and keep segments of the economy running, overall truck volume at the border has started to decrease since late March, with the lowest volume on April 10 before picking back up since then.
 While there were increased wait times overall through the week of March 15, wait times have been decreasing and stabilizing since then.

 Daily trip volume decreases at popular borders

-At the Detroit-Ambassador Bridge, Port Huron, Lewiston and Buffalo border crossings, the general trend shows that the number of trips decrease starting on Saturday, March 14 and continue to decrease in the following week — around the same time as confirmed cases were increasing in the U.S. and Canada and both governments started to promote social distancing and implement other health-related measures.
+At the Detroit-Ambassador Bridge, Port Huron, Lewiston and Buffalo border crossings, the general trend shows that the number of trips decrease starting mid-March and continue to decrease in the following weeks — around the same time as confirmed cases were increasing in the U.S. and Canada and both governments started to promote social distancing and implement other health-related measures.
 The most pronounced decrease in volume has been through the Detroit-Ambassador Bridge crossing.

 Figure 2.
 Percent of normal crossing volume for four popular border crossings.

 Vehicle volume and border wait time both decreasing

 A closer look at the Detroit-Ambassador bridge shows a significant decline in crossing volume since the middle of March.
 Currently the volume is about 37% of normal in trip direction from US to Canada and 55% of normal in trip direction from Canada to U.S. The wait time at the border did not see much of an increase, despite the extra screening and precautions being taken to slow the spread of COVID-19.
 While there has been a primarily demand-side reduction to trade, the essential goods needed are continuing to flow without any major disruptions or backlogs at the border.

 Figure 3.
 Average crossing duration and volume at the Detroit-Ambassador Bridge (U.S. to Canada)